Costa Rica Residency Guide 2026: Visas for Expats

 • Health insurance with minimum $50,000 USD coverage.
 Standard travel insurance NOT accepted.

-• Valid passport, birth certificate (apostilled), criminal background check.
+• Valid passport, birth certificate (apostilled), criminal background check (apostilled) for applicant and all dependents.

 Application Process